 Born in San Francisco and raised in Europe, Lara's interest in connecting music to a wide and inclusive breadth of human experience mines her own mixed African American and Eastern European background and her peripatetic upbringing.
 As she has shed the stricture of genre in her view of music, the musical press has embraced her distinctive artistry: her playing has been called “ravishing” by Fanfare magazine, "luscious, moody and dreamy" by the The New York Times.
 Her recent chart-topping release A Billie Holiday Songbook has been embraced by both jazz and classical critics and listeners, called “possibly the most intriguing Holiday tribute” of this centenary year by Jazz Weekly.

-Lara’s music is available on over 200 digital platforms throughout the world and her performances on YouTube have attracted a cult-like following.
 A laureate of the 2016 Sphinx Medal of Excellence award, Lara has been recognized as a leader in expanding the reach of the arts, as a performer, an entrepreneur, and a cultural visionary.
-She enjoys creative collaborations with a range of artists, from cellist Yo-Yo Ma to former U.S. Poet Laureate Rita Dove, and her partnerships with prominent composers span genres and generations to bringsignificant new contributions to the piano repertoire.
+She enjoys creative collaborations with a range of artists, including cellist Yo-Yo Ma, roots singer Rhiannon Giddens, beatboxer Kevin "K.O."
+Olusola and former U.S. Poet Laureate Rita Dove, and her partnerships with prominent composers span genres and generations to bring significant new contributions to the piano repertoire.

 When not on the road recording or performing, Lara serves as Artist in Residence at the Mondavi Center for the Performing Arts, UC Davis where she mentors the next generation of young musicians as Director of the Mondavi Center National Young Artists Program.
+She serves on the advisory board of Time In Children's Arts Initiative and is the founding director of the My Promise Project.
 She is a Steinway Artist.